Janolan/x250-hackintosh/README.md

 # X250 Hackintosh (macOS 10.14.x)

-This is a guide to set up the Lenovo Thinkpad X250 as a 99% working hackintosh.
+This is a guide on how to install macOS mojave on the Thinkpad X250.

 It's a `99.99%` working hackintosh.
 What doesn't work (yet):

-- Trackpad
+- Trackpoint
 - Trackpad Buttons
-- Wifi (use a USB Wifi Dongle or replace the Wifi Card with a DW1560)
+- Wifi/Bluetooth (use a dirt cheap USB Wifi Dongle, like the TP-Link WN725N, or replace the Wifi Card with a Dell DW1560/Broadcom BCM94352Z)
 - Card Reader

 ## Physical and non-physical Requirements